joshmarinacci/meowlang/blog2/blog2.md

 }
 ```

-BinOp accepts the operation and two values to perform the operation on (called _operands_ in math terms).
-The
+BinOp accepts the operation and two values to perform the operation on
-resolve method will call resolve on the two operands, pull out the underlying javascript values, then return
+(called _operands_ in math terms).
+The resolve method will call resolve
+on the two operands, pull out the underlying javascript values, then return
-a new MNumber by combining thew to values.
-We could skip calling resolve on the operands because MNumber.resolve() \
+a new `MNumber` by combining them into new values.
+We could skip
+calling resolve on the operands because `resolve()` on a plain number just returns
-just returns itself.
-I included the resolve call here because later on the operand might not be a number.
+itself.
+I included the resolve call here because later on the operand
+might not be a number.
 It might be a symbol or function instead.
 Defining eveything in terms of `resolve` keeps the code future-proof.

-Now we can create our new semantics operation called toAST().
-Keep the existing operation, calc, in place.
-Add to
+Now we can create our new semantics operation called `toAST()`.
+Keep the
-it by creating a second semantics.
+existing operation, `calc`, in place.
+Add to it by creating a second semantics.

 ```